 "Mania, euphoria, dire existentialism, horse riding, spelunking, crying alone in a lush meadow".

 'Just A Wall' opens with a subtle synth pulse setting a tranquil scene for Aubrey to showcase the crisp power of her vocal range.
 Her voice is persistently captivating, particularly when she layers her different vocal lines with an ethereal effect that is reminiscent of LUMP.
 Then, in the later stages the track leaps into a soaring cacophony of euphoria.
 The guitar lines remain fairly dreamy, adding a rich textural bed.
 Meanwhile the drums inject the song with a hectic rolling energy whilst Aubrey's vocals rise high creating a Wolf Alice esc crescendo.
 It is big, bold and a whole lot more expressive than her debut.
-You can't help but be transported to a higher place wile listening to the huge finale and we just hope there is more of the same to come in the next few months.
+You can't help but be transported to a higher place wile listening to the huge finale.

-What can we expect from the new album ‘Awake and Talking’ compared to your first record?
+How does the new album ‘Awake and Talking’ compare to your debut record?

 "Songs, mostly.
 They all have lyrics and melodies, some are fast and some are medium.
 My band says they’re great".